nickclaeboe/scratchOpz/AffiliateToolBox/back-btn-history.js.md

 # Back Button Redirect Script
-### We the visitor clicks their browser 'BACK' button, we redirect them to a new offer/affiliate link
+### When our visitor clicks the browser 'BACK' button, they are redirected to a new, different affiliate URL

 ```
 <script>